KDE/documentation-kstars-docs-kde-org/user_manual/ai-magnitude.rst

          classified the brightnesses of visible stars in the sky on a scale from 1 to 6.
 He called the very brightest stars in the sky “first magnitude”, and the very faintest stars he could see “sixth magnitude”.
-Amazingly, two and a half millenia later, Hipparchus's classification scheme is still widely used by astronomers, although it has since been modernized and quantified.
+Amazingly, two and a half millennia later, Hipparchus's classification scheme is still widely used by astronomers, although it has since been modernized and quantified.